grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 >**Note:** Metrics generation is disabled by default.
 Contact Grafana Support to enable metrics generation in your organization.

-Once metrics-generator is enabled in your organization, refer to [Metrics-generator configuration]({{< relref "../configuration">}}) for information on metrics-generator options.
+After the metrics generator is enabled in your organization, refer to [Metrics-generator configuration]({{< relref "../configuration">}}) for information about metrics-generator options.

 <p align="center"><img src="../assets/trace_service_graph.png" alt="Trace service graph"></p>